Juanita Migwans Missing - Ontario Woman Not Seen Since October 4th, 2024

 Nickname or Alias: Winnie

-Details from a government source (might be paraphrased): Juanita Migwans was last seen on October 4th, 2024, on Riverside Drive in the First Nation of M'Chiqueeng, Ontario.
-Juanita lost her cell phone and bank card, the last banking activity was on September 25th, 2024.
+Details from a government source (might be paraphrased): Juanita Migwans was last seen on October 4th, 2024, on Riverside Drive in the First Nation of M'Chigeeng, Ontario.
+She did not have her cell phone or bank card.
+Some sources have said she "lost" them, which would imply accidental misplacing.
+The last banking activity was on September 25th, 2024.
 Her family and friends are concerned for her well-being as she hasn't been heard from.

 Last contact: October 4th, 2024 (Friday)